owenyeo/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-* Parameters can be in any order.<br>
+* Parameters can be in any order you like!<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines!
+Space characters surrounding line-breaks may be omitted when copied over to the application.

 * Clicking on your friend's name will display their timetable on the bottom half of the right hand side of TimetaBRO.
 * Only times in 30-minute intervals are allowed. <br>